Linda Crampton has loved music since childhood. She plays the piano and recorder, sings, and listens to classical, folk, and early music.

 What Are Folk Rock Songs?

-All of the songs below were performed in the 1960s.
+All of the pieces below were performed in the 1960s.
 I've sometimes chosen a video showing the artist or artists performing at a later date due to the better sound quality, however.
 When multiple artists or groups recorded a particular song, I've chosen the cover that I like best.

+"Turn!
 Turn!
-Turn!
-Turn! was created by Pete Seeger some time in the late 1950s, although it apparently wasn't performed until the early 1960s.
+Turn!" was created by Pete Seeger some time in the late 1950s, although it apparently wasn't performed until the early 1960s.
 Seeger is considered to be one of the founders of the folk music revival at that time.
 Most of the lyrics come from the Book of Ecclesiastes in the Bible (Ecclesiastes 3:1-8).

-Blowin' in the Wind
+"Blowin' in the Wind"

-Bob Dylan composed Blowin' in the Wind in 1962 and performed it in 1963.
-I don't remember ever hearing about him when I was growing up in Britain, however.
+Bob Dylan composed "Blowin' in the Wind "in 1962 and performed it in 1963.
+I don't remember ever hearing about him when I was growing up in Britain.
 I was familiar with Peter, Paul and Mary, though, and enjoyed listening to their music.
-One of their songs was Blowin' in the Wind.
+One of their songs was "Blowin' in the Wind".

 Yes, and how many years can some people exist